flxzt/rnote/CONTRIBUTING.md

 For building the application the `cargo` calls are wrapped by meson.
 It uses a user specified build directory (e.g. `_mesonbuild`) where the build artifacts will be compiled into.
-All needed additional files needed before/after compilation are prepared and placed into it as well.
+All additional files needed before/after compilation are prepared and placed into it as well.

 # Dependencies